 Checklist of Questions the Insurance Company Will Ask

 When renting out your home, be prepared to answer these questions:

 - Do you use a home-sharing network like Airbnb, or are you renting out rooms or property using your own methods?

 - How often do you rent out your home or rooms in your home?

 - What is the duration of the rental or hosting?
 Is it daily, weekly, monthly?

 - How many days a year do you rent?

 - How much income do you make, or plan to make from rentals?
-This question can help the insurance company recommend extra optional coverage to you like loss of rental income, and may also help them assess the size of your business to recommend the product right for your situation.
+This question can help the insurance company recommend extra optional coverage to you like loss of rental income, and may also help assess the size of your business to recommend the right product for your situation.

-One of the advantages of having your own insurance company handle your claims is that you do not have to be involved in this type of scenario.
-The insurance company pays you, and then they will subrogate against the responsible party.
-It helps you get back to where you were before the claim so you can keep enjoying your property or rent it out.
-Let the insurance company deal with the hassle.
+A big advantage to having an insurance company handle your claims is that you do not have to be involved in any type of mediation.
+The insurance company pays you, and then they will legally pursue the responsible party.
+That helps you get back to where you were before the claim, so you can keep enjoying your property, or rent it out.